maple-labs/maple-docs/smart-contracts/funds-distribution-tokens-fdts/basicfundstokenfdt.md

-# BasicFDT
+# BasicFundsTokenFDT

-BasicFDT implements the basic level FDT functionality for accounting for revenues.
+BasicFundsTokenFDT implements the Basic FDT functionality with a separate Funds Token.

 <br />